Identifying unofficial invoices and registers

 Non-official registers

-We're aware of applicants being approached by companies to publish on their unofficial or official registers that aren’t required.
+We're aware of applicants being approached by entities to publish on their unofficial or official registers that aren’t required.
 Publishing on these registers can affect your ability to obtain a right.

 Publishing on a non-official register